-The student body elects officers to serve on the student council.
-The President and Vice-President are elected in the spring; other officers are elected early in the fall semester.
+The student leaders suggest officers to serve on the student council.
+Officers are appointed by staff early in the fall semester.
 The entire student body will conduct meetings to plan activities and discuss matters related to student life.
-A representative from the Dean of Students' office will attend all student council meetings and act as student body advisor.
+A representative from the Student Life office will attend all student council meetings and act as student body advisor.